Icelandic Tourist Board

 We are inviting you and your family to enjoy the Top 20 Best World´s Hikes of Laugavegur & Fimmvörduháls.

-Six Day Iceland guided Tour from Landmannalaugar to Thorsmork and Eyjafjallajokull area with its volcanoes and lava fields.
-This summer you can join us on the best guided Laugavegur tour in Iceland.
-We will bring you along amazing trails, to geothermal areas and the Icelandic highlands.
+Enjoy a family outdoor experience on this six day guided tour from Landmannalaugar to Thorsmork and Eyjafjallajokull area with its volcanoes and lava fields.
+A fun and exciting adventure as we bring you along amazing trails, to geothermal areas and the Icelandic highlands.
 Starting in Landmannalaugar surrounded by stunning rhyolite mountains and heading south towards volcanoes and vast glaciers.
 On this trekking tour, you are sure to enjoy a great holiday far from the buzzing city and your children will go back home with a backpack full of memories.
 You will meet other traveling families and watch your children play carefree in the unspoiled nature.
 It is a supported hiking so your main luggage will be transported from camp to camp and help you crossing the biggest rivers by a 4x4 Jeep.
 The Laugavegur Trek is the best volcano tour in South Iceland.
 It takes you from Landmannalaugar, a geothermal wonderland, through extensive fields of obsidian mountains and black sands deserts past sparkling white glaciers to Thorsmork, a green valley nestled at the foot of the famous glacier Eyjafjallajokull.
 We end our journey by hiking to the newest craters at Fimmvorduhals Pass named Magni and Modi, after the sons of Thor, the Norse god of thunder.

 Day 1: REYKJAVIK-LANDMANNALAUGAR AND FROM LANDMANNALAUGAR TO HRAFNTINNUSKER

 The tour starts by the Reykjavík tourist info at the City Hall (Ráðhúsið) on Vonarstræti at 7.00.
 The City Hall is located by the big pond (Tjörnin) and is within walking distance of most hotels and guesthouses in central Reykjavík.
-We also offer pick up at your door for a small fee.
 After introductions, we board the scheduled bus that takes us to Landmannalaugar.
-The drive takes about 3-4 hours, on the way we drive along the south coast and then turn inland and pass Iceland’s most active volcano, Hekla.
+We also offer pick up at selected locations around Reykjavik (see other pick up locations in tour description).
+The drive from Reykjavik takes about 3-4 hours, on the way we drive along the south coast and then turn inland and pass Iceland’s most active volcano, Hekla.
 Our hike starts in Landmannalaugar as we walk through this geothermal wonderland and look at the colorful mountains and steaming hot springs.
 We walk by the beautiful hot spring Stórihver before crossing into the obsidian desert by Hrafntinnusker.
 We put up the first camp at the campsite in Hrafntinnusker, one of the most remote campsites in Iceland.

 (L, r, D) Distance: 12 km (7.5 mi) Walking time: 4-5 hrs Ascent: 470 m (1540').